jonfleming/MemGPT-UI/README.md

 This is a simple HTML UI with vanilla JavaScript to connect to MemGPT's websocket_server.
 It allows you to chat with MemGPT and, optionally, see inner thoughts and OpenAI function calls.

+MemGPT UI expects MemGPT websocket_server.py to be listening on 127.0.0.1:8282 for websocket connections.

 It's just static HTML and doesn't require a server but the server.js is there mainly for my websocket testing.
 It listens for a connection on port 3000 for HTTP requests and serves index.html.
 It also listens on port 3001 for websocket connections and just echos back whatever message is sent.